alextecplayz/alextecplayz/README.md

 *PS: If the links lead to a 404 page, it means the repository is PRIVATE.
 This means the mod is still in private development or closed testing.*

 **Other:**\
+📋 [Filterlist](https://github.com/alextecplayz/filterlist) - Continuously updated.
+Contains ~100K websites from various categories, including cults, extreme political parties, anti-GSRM, spam, ads, phishing, tracking and malware that can be filtered using programs and apps such as Portmaster or personalDNSfilter.
+It may also break certain apps.
+TikTok and FB are pretty much blocked.
+It's recommended to add some websites you need to a whitelist.\
 🧰 [Instagram Developer Flags list](https://github.com/alextecplayz/Instagram-flags-list) - In development.
 Comprehensive list of all buttons, toggles, MetaConfig flags, and everything you would want to know about the developer mode for Instagram.
 Using AeroInsta and Instander to document the repository.\
 🖊 [userscripts](https://github.com/alextecplayz/userscripts) - My repo with userstyles and userscripts for various things.
 Some are experimental, some are complete.
 There are no guarantees I might update them, but I will try regardless.